iosonodenis/notes/content/about.md

 Here I decided to let it go and to embrace anti-perfectionism, seeing my ideas and letting them grow.

 Browsing this site should be like finding a Moleskine with notes about AI, climate change and more.
+You can start with [[mumbai-2050]].

 Notes will likely be in two languages: I am Italian but I hope to reach to anyone regarding language barriers.